Igas Bagwal

 Igas Bagwal, also known as Budhi Diwali, is a traditional festival celebrated in the northern Indian state of Uttarakhand.
-It is observed eleven days after Diwali, on Kartik Shukla Ekadashi in the Hindu lunar calendar.
+It is observed eleven days after Diwali, on Ekadashi in the Hindu lunar calendar.
 According to Hindu mythology, news of Rama's return to Ayodhya after exile reached the hilly regions of Uttarakhand eleven days later.
 The festival includes practices such as lighting oil lamps, performing folk dances, and conducting rituals involving livestock.